IgniteUI/igniteui-docfx/en/components/themes/index.md

 }
 ```

 These are essentially stacked CSS [`box-shadow`](https://developer.mozilla.org/en-US/docs/Web/CSS/box-shadow) declarations.
 You can replace them with any other valid `box-shadow` value.
 The higher the elevation level number is, the bigger the shadow is.
-Again, different components use different elevation levels, to find out which elevation level a component uses take look at the [components documentation](link to Sass documentation).
-We will take a deeper look at elevations in the [Elevations](link to elevations section) of the documentation.
+Again, different components use different elevation levels, to find out which elevation level a component uses take look at the [Components Documentation]({environment:sassApiUrl}/index.html#variable-_light-avatar).
+We will take a deeper look at elevations in the [Elevations](./elevations.md) of the documentation.

 ## Component Variables